Florida Senate Bill 266: Provisions

+HB 999

 HB 999 would prohibit colleges from funding or backing any college programs or campus activities which support or "espouse" DEI.
 The bill bans courses “based on unproven, theoretical, or exploratory content,” leading critics to ask if that includes the theories explaining evolution, gravity, theoretical physics.
-It also would ban majors in studying under identity or women's history, as well as derivative majors from these ideas.
 Gender studies, critical race theory, and intersectionality would also all be prohibited from being taught as majors.
 The bill additionally recommends the rewriting of universities' mission statements.
+Prior to amendments suggested in early April 2023, women's history and women's studies would also be among the affected disciplines.

 The bill would empower the Florida public university system's Board of Governors to enforce the law as it sees fit; 14 of the 17 seats on the Board of Governors are appointed directly by Florida's state governor.
 Each individual university's board of trustees would further gain the ability to review faculty members' tenure at will.

+SB 266

+The senate bill which ultimately passed, by comparison to the house version of the legislation, explicitly limited a smaller number of topics and did not ultimately say in which parts of education where they should be limited.
+By further contrast to HB 999, SB 266's languages prohibits “theories that systemic racism, sexism, oppression, and privilege are inherent in the institutions of the United States and were created to maintain social, political and economic inequities".
+The courses under SB 266 are prohibited from core requirements, though after a review by Florida state officials and committees, may be permitted into electives.
+SB 266 further allows DEI programs to be funded publicly if "an accrediting body" required such programs.

 Legislative history

-The house version of the bill has advanced the farthest so far in the Florida legislature.
-Its first reading occurred on March 7, 2023, and was favorably received by the Postsecondary Education and Workforce Subcommittee on March 13, which voted along party lines to advance the bill.
-The bill has yet to pass either house of the state legislature.
+The house version's first reading occurred on March 7, 2023, and was favorably received by the Postsecondary Education and Workforce Subcommittee on March 13, which voted along party lines to advance the bill.

+Senate Bill 266 advanced in the Florida state senate's appropriations committee on April 13, 2023.
+The Florida Senate passed the bill on April 28, 2023, by a margin of 27-12.
+The House version of the bill passed by a vote of 81-34 on May 3, 2023.

+Governor Ron DeSantis signed the bill concurrently with Florida House Bill 931 on May 15, 2023.
+The law took effect on July 1, 2023.